Soham murders: Relationship

 By mid-2002, the physical relationship between Huntley and Carr had begun to deteriorate.
 By Huntley's own later admission, he had become sexually frustrated, and had unsuccessfully attempted to persuade a married colleague to date him on the weekend Carr visited her mother in Grimsby.

-At 9:53 a.m. on 4 August, Huntley attempted to phone Carr, but she did not answer her mobile phone.
-Carr only replied to his missed call at 6:23 p.m.
+At 9:53 am on 4 August, Huntley attempted to phone Carr, but she did not answer her mobile phone.
+Carr replied to his missed call at 6:23 pm.
 This four-minute phone call escalated into a heated argument, culminating in Huntley angrily terminating the phone call after she informed him of her intentions to socialise in Grimsby that evening.
 Four minutes later, Carr sent Huntley a text message which read: "Don't make me feel bad because I'm with my family."
 Huntley did not reply to this message.